 "Owner".
 Those individuals, partnerships, corporations, or public agencies holding fee simple title to a resource.
-The term does not include individuals, partnerships, corporations or public agencies holding easements or less than fee simple interests, including leaseholds
+The term does not include individuals, partnerships, corporations or public agencies holding easements or less than fee simple interests, including leaseholds historical, architectural, community or aesthetic merit which may meet the criteria specified in this Ordinance and has not yet been officially designated by the Ventura County Cultural Heritage Board or the Ventura County Board of Supervisors as a District, Landmark, Site of Merit or Point of Interest.

 "Point of Interest".
-The location of, or site of, a former improvement or natural feature or of an event possessing historical or cultural characteristics which satisfy the provisions of this Ordinance.
+The location of, or site of, a former improvement or natural feature or of an event possessing historical or cultural characteristics which satisfy the previsions of this Ordinance.

 "Potential Cultural Heritage Site".
-An improvement, natural feature or site of historical, architectural, community or aesthetic merit which may meet the criteria specified in this Ordinance and has not yet been officially designated by the Ventura
+An improvement, natural feature or site of